Zenaga language

-Zenaga (autonym: Tuẓẓungiyya or āwӓy ən uẓ̄nӓgӓn) is a Berber language spoken in Mauritania and northern Senegal by thousands of people.
+Zenaga (endonym: Tuẓẓungiyya or āwӓy ən uẓ̄nӓgӓn) is a Berber language spoken in Mauritania and northern Senegal by thousands of people.
 Zenaga Berber is spoken as a mother tongue from the town of Mederdra in southwestern Mauritania to the Atlantic coast and in northern Senegal.
-The language is recognized by the Mauritanian government.
+The language is not recognised by the Mauritanian government.

-It shares its basic linguistic structure with other Berber idioms in Morocco and Algeria, but specific features are quite different.
+It shares its basic linguistic structure with other Berber languages, but specific features are quite different.
 In fact, Zenaga is probably the most divergent surviving Berber language, with a significantly different sound system made even more distant by sound changes such as //l// > //dj// and //x// > //k//, as well as a profusion of glottal stops with no correspondents in other Berber varieties that are interpreted as the only segmental survivor of a Proto-Berber /*ʔ/.

-The name Zenaga comes from that of a much larger ancient Berber tribe, the Iznagen (Iẓnagen), who are known in Arabic as the Sanhaja.
+The name Zenaga comes from that of a much larger ancient Berber tribe, the Iznagen, who are known in Arabic as the Sanhaja.
 Adrian Room's African Placenames gives Zenaga derivations for some place-names in Mauritania.